 Before Thucydides, history as a discipline barely existed.
 Herodotus, his older contemporary, had written the first great prose account of the Persian Wars — magnificent, sprawling, digressive, full of legend, divine intervention, and wonder.
 He is endlessly curious, often credulous, always entertaining.

-Thucydides reads like a different species of writer entirely:
+Thucydides reads like a different species of mind entirely:

 Radical exclusion of the supernatural.
 The gods do not act in Thucydides.
 Oracles appear only as things people believe in.
 The causes of events are always human — fear, honor, interest.
 He essentially invented secular historical explanation.

 Structural analysis.
-Thucydides distinguishes between the immediate cause of the war (disputes over Corcyra and Potidaea) and the truest cause (Spartan fear of growing Athenian power) — a distinction political scientists still use today.
-He understood that states, like people, can be driven to war by anxieties they barely articulate to themselves.
+Thucydides distinguishes between the immediate cause of the war (disputes over Corcyra and Potidaea) and its truest cause — a distinction political scientists still use today.
+He understood that states, like people, can be driven to war by anxieties they barely articulate to themselves:

 Incompleteness.
 The History simply stops.
 We never get Thucydides's account of Sicily's aftermath, the revolution of 411, or the final Spartan victory.
 It reads like a ruin — and ruins last.